Mosquito: Effect of climate change

 For a mosquito to transmit disease, there must be favorable seasonal conditions, primarily humidity, temperature, and precipitation.
 El Niño affects the location and number of outbreaks in East Africa, Latin America, Southeast Asia and India.
 Climate change impacts the seasonal factors and in turn the dispersal of mosquitoes.
 Climate models can use historic data to recreate past outbreaks and to predict the risk of vector-borne disease, based on an area's forecasted climate.

 Mosquito-borne diseases have long been most prevalent in East Africa, Latin America, Southeast Asia, and India.
 An emergence in Europe was observed early in the 21st century.
 It is predicted that by 2030, the climate of southern Great Britain will be suitable for transmission of Plasmodium vivax malaria by Anopheles mosquitoes for two months of the year, and that by 2080, the same will be true for southern Scotland.

 Dengue fever, too, is spreading northwards with climate change.
 The vector, the Asian tiger mosquito Aedes albopictus, has by 2023 established across southern Europe and as far north as much of northern France, Belgium, Holland, and both Kent and West London in England.

-In 2025, some specimens of Culiseta annulata were found in Kjósarhreppur in Iceland, a country that had been free of mosquitoes but is warming four times than the global average.
+In 2025, some specimens of Culiseta annulata were found in Kjósarhreppur in Iceland, a country that had been free of mosquitoes, although none were seen over the summer of 2026.

 Ecology

 Predators and parasites

-Mosquito larvae are among the commonest animals in ponds, and they form an important food source for freshwater predators.
+Mosquito larvae are among the most common animals in ponds, and they form an important food source for freshwater predators.
 Among the many aquatic insects that catch mosquito larvae are dragonfly and damselfly nymphs, whirligig beetles, and water striders.
 Vertebrate predators include fish such as catfish and the mosquitofish, amphibians including the spadefoot toad and the giant tree frog, freshwater turtles such as the red-eared slider, and birds such as ducks.

 Emerging adults are consumed at the pond surface by predatory flies including Empididae and Dolichopodidae, and by spiders.
-Flying adults are captured by dragonflies and damselflies, by birds such as swifts and swallows, and by vertebrates including bats.
+Flying adults are captured by dragonflies and damselflies, by birds such as swifts and swallows, and by mammals including bats.

 Mosquitoes are parasitised by hydrachnid mites, ciliates such as Glaucoma, microsporidians such as Thelania, and fungi including species of Saprolegniaceae and Entomophthoraceae.